 – 1-2 teaspoons of butter, for the frying pan

 – 1 carrot, very finely chopped

 – 1 stalk of celery, very finely chopped

 – 1 bay leaf

 – salt and pepper, to taste

-2. When the batter is ready, add the butter to a frying pan over medium-high heat.
-Next, add the onions, garlic, celery and garlic.
+- When the batter is ready, add the butter to a frying pan over medium-high heat.
+Next, add the onions, garlic, carrot and celery.
 Sauté for a few minutes, stirring occasionally, until the onions become transparent.
 Add the ground beef, breaking it up so the vegetables are evenly incorporated.